pnp/blog/content/post/automatically-generate-flow-workflow-business-rule-documentation/index.md

 ### List Processes for Documentation

-The key element of the flow is getting the details of the Processes that match the trigger parameters:
+The key element of the flow is getting the details of the processes that match the trigger parameters:

 ![List Processes](images/ListProcesses.png)